Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces: Formality: Stepping through the cases

 The crucial observation we now make is that the first factor is exactly the Sullivan model one constructs for the homogeneous space $\SU(2n+2m)/(\Sp(n)\times \Sp(m))$.
 The latter space shares its maximal torus with the symmetric space $\SU(2n+2m)/\Sp(n+m)$; thus it is formal.

 Alternatively, due to the observation above this model is of the form

-and the first factor has as many generators as relations, i.e.~it is positively elliptic and formal.
+So let us spell out and thereby illustrate an application of Lemma~\ref{lemfo} in this case: The first factor has as many generators as relations, i.e., it is positively elliptic and formal.
 Hence the model of $\SU(2n+2m+2)/\SO(2n+1)\times \SO(2m+1)$ is the product of two formal Sullivan algebras and formal, consequently.